ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/260519 Conductors _ Cables.md

 divNumb: 26
 divName: Electrical
 subgroup: Facility Services
-tags: ['Facility', 'Services', 'Electrical', 'Conductors', '_', 'Cables']
+tags: ['Facility', 'Services', 'Electrical', 'Conductors', 'Cables']
 ---

-1. CONDUCTORS AND CABLES

 ## General

 1. RELATED DOCUMENTS
    1. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 01 Specification Sections, apply to this Section.
 2. SUMMARY
    1. This Section includes the following:
       1. Building wires and cables rated 600 V and less.